One Anastomosis Gastric Bypass

 • Less operative time than a Roux-en-Y gastric bypass, and therefore lower cost

-• Less surgical risk than Roux-en-Y gastric bypass due to having one anastomosis, compared with two
+• Less surgical risk than Roux-en-Y gastric bypass due to having one anastomosis

 DISADVANTAGES

-• Bile reflux into oesophagus requiring future conversion to Roux-en-Y gastric bypass (5%)
+• Bile reflux into the oesophagus requiring future conversion to Roux-en-Y gastric bypass occurs in 5%

-• Operation is not suitable certain patient groups such as smokers, Crohn’s disease, those on certain long-term medications, future organ transplant recipients, those with very significant bowel adhesions, or any condition requiring surveillance of the stomach or duodenum for cancer.
+• Operation is not suitable for certain patient groups such as smokers, Crohn’s disease, those on certain long-term medications, future organ transplant recipients, those with very significant bowel adhesions, or any condition requiring surveillance of the stomach or duodenum for cancer

 • Internal hernia possible but uncommon